Blog

 Step 1: Identify Your Needs

-Determine which areas of your workplace would most benefit from occupancy sensors.
+Determine which areas of your workplace would most benefit from office sensors.
 These could include individual desks, meeting rooms, common areas, and restrooms.

 Step 2: Choose the Right Technology